Skip to main content

 4. Right-click and select Paste from the menu.

-5. In any other EM machine, browse to the shared location and copy the file.
+5. On each target Enterprise Manager machine, browse to the shared location and copy the file.

-6. On the other EM machine, browse to the user's .enterpriseManager in the user directory.
+6. Browse to the user's .enterpriseManager folder in the user directory on the target machine.

 7. Right-click in the directory and select Paste from the menu.

-8. If a Profiles.xml file already exists, confirm if you should overwrite the file.
+8. If a profiles.xml file already exists, confirm whether you want to overwrite it.

 note

-SMA Technologies recommends automating distribution of a "central" Profiles.xml file with an OpCon job if common profile information should always be maintained from a single point.
+Continuous recommends automating distribution of a central profiles.xml file with an OpCon job if common profile information should always be maintained from a single point.

 Upgrade Installation on Windows

-SMA Technologies recommends configuring Automatic updates for the Enterprise Manager (EM).
+Continuous recommends configuring automatic updates for Enterprise Manager.
 For more information, refer to Automatic Updates.
-If a manual upgrade is required, complete the procedures in this section to uninstall and reinstall the EM.
+If a manual upgrade is required, complete the procedures in this section.

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the Enterprise Manager application.
-For an upgrade, once you determine which package on the Packages screen that you would like to upgrade, you will select Upgrade from the Action drop-down list then select the version.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the Enterprise Manager application.
+For an upgrade, on the Packages screen, select Upgrade from the Action list and then select the version.

 note